 While in Cambodia laying foundation for future school building and renovation projects, the delegates met with Governor H.E.
 Prach, Chan and Vice Governor H.E.
 El, Say of the Battambang Province, the Rotary Club of Battambang, the Rotary Club of Pursat, and Former Cambodian Ambassador to UN and Secretary of State of Ministry of Foreign Affairs H.E.
 Ouch, Borith.

 The Âng School renovation is the result of the generous support of GLEF donors.
 In less than a year, GLEF raised funds for this project.
 The majority of funds were generated at GLEF’s first fundraising event—“A Magical Night in Cambodia”—in Portland, Oregon.
-(Save the date for the fourth “A Magical Night in Cambodia”, Sat.
-Aug.
-3 ,2013!)
 The seed-money for the project came from the founder’s book proceeds and $5,000 donation from an anonymous reader.